sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 In the end, it's not what composes our application that drives us to use a build system, but instead the size it reached after years of development.
 We could solve all these problems individually with custom solutions, that would enable us to deterministically say that we need to build X ebecause Y changed.
 But guess what?
 The result would pretty much look like a build system.
 It's a known problem and solutions exists in the wild for us to use.

 Finally, build systems provides additional benefits, especially on the security side.
-Because a build system is by definition aware of every little dependency, we can use that to ensure we react switfly to CVEs and produce SBOMs for our customers to speed up the upgrade process.
+Because a build system is by definition aware of every little dependency, we can use that to ensure we react swiftly to CVEs and produce SBOMs for our customers to speed up the upgrade process.

 ## Why Bazel?